NewForester/notes-html/md/html5.md

  1. drag and drop         - any element may be draggable
  1. local storage         - a powerful replacement for cookies
  1. application cache     - a cache for code, not just data
- 1. web Workers           - back ground scripts that do not affect page performance
+ 1. web workers           - background scripts that do not affect page performance
  1. server sent events    - (SSE) page update without the client polling the server